Sprinting, running, and jogging are vigorous-intensity exercises. The difference lies in speed; they all use the same muscle groups.

-In fact, with sprint interval training (SIT), you can burn as many as 200 calories in as little as 2.5 minutes, where you perform a short high-intensity running session and then recover with easy exercises for a more extended period.
+In fact, with sprint interval training (SIT), you can burn as many as 200 calories in as little as 2.5 minutes, performing a short high-intensity running session and then recovering with easy exercises for a more extended period.

 On the other hand, jogging and running is an aerobic exercise and relies on oxygen to fuel your workout without extracting the body’s extra energy.
 You’re burning fewer calories, of course.

 And Burns It Faster

 With less training time than running and jogging, sprinting helps you lose fat faster.

 Studies say that people who engage in anaerobic high-intensity interval programs— including a high-intensity exercise followed by a low-intensity exercise — can lose more fat in 20 minutes (three days a week) than those who choose 40 minutes of aerobic exercise a day.
 (4)

 If you don’t have time to lose kilos or inches, high-intensity sprinting, specifically sprint interval training (SIT), will be your best bet instead of jogging.

 High-Intensity Sprinting Continues to Burn Calories After Exercise